 ‘If you have a regular website, you need not have a mobile version.’

-It’s a popular mobile marketing misconception that a regular business site is easy to read on a mobile device.
+It’s one of the popular mobile marketing beliefs that a regular business site is easy to read on a mobile device.

 You might be having a very user-friendly website for desktops.